Practitioner Certificate Creative Writing for Therapeutic Purposes (CWTP) for Therapists

 CWTP involves spending time with language and attending carefully to nuances of voice, register, tone, word choice or word avoidance.
 These all play a part in the therapist’s practice and by paying attention to chosen expressions as well as the language of written texts such as poems we are able to make conscious choices about the forms of expression we use, and to enhance our ability to tune in to others’.
 We will look at varieties of language, genre writing and structured poetic form.
 We will explore how to choose a form with a client to assist with an issue.

 Day 7 A Palette of CWTP Resources

-This day is devoted to expanding on our discoveries and homing in on some of the variety of CWTP methods and approaches that can be employed for particular clients and groups, and at particular times during work with clients.
-As well as written and spoken word, CWTP can include objects, pictures, music, movement, natural and urban environments, and other materials.
-How do we decide what kinds of activities fit a particular situation?
-Students will try out activities that promote a safe space and enable writing from different parts of themselves.
-They will also devise their own exercise bearing in mind ethical awareness and best practice.
+This day is devoted to expanding on our discoveries and homing in on some of the variety of CWTP methods and approaches that can be employed for particular clients and groups.
+We will explore how CWTP holds possibility for engaging our different bodies and identities, and our various locations of experience.
+As well as written and spoken word, CWTP also draws on objects, pictures, music, movement, natural and urban environments, and other materials.
+Students will try out activities that create space in which possibilities for being — and being with being — are encouraged.
+They will consider what kinds of activities fit particular situations and also devise their own activity bearing in mind ethics and best practice.

 Day 9 Getting Into Practice

 Our final two days of the Practitioner Certificate course focus on students designing and facilitating CWTP sessions and receiving feedback from peers and tutors.
 Having considered how they wish to apply their knowledge in individual and/or group work with clients, students prepare sessions drawing on their own interests and aims.
 We look at what helps facilitators prepare and deliver effective sessions.
 Through experiencing others’ CWTP work and input from tutors, students further develop their understanding of the range of CWTP activities that can be applied for particular needs.
 Discussion and reflection identifies processes that consolidate learning on the course.